AlansCodeLog/utils/README.md

 # Usage

-The utility functions are available as a subpath exports from the root of the package.
-Note that some are node only, and also some contain additional type exports (these can also be imported from the root or `/types` as well).
+The utility functions are all available as a subpath exports from the root of the package.
+Note that some are node only, and also some contain additional type exports (these can also be imported from the root or from `/types` as well).

 ```ts
 // recommended import styles